 To aid your cause, use single-word analysis – analysing the poem at a word level to explore the effect of its most important words – throughout your answer.

 It is useful to complete as many past papers as possible to examine the type of questions asked on the use of sound and language in poetry.

 You should understand and be able to communicate the differences between the many techniques used by poets, including similes, metaphors, repetition and other poetic devices.

 Consider the rhythm of each poem you read and what this adds to the poem’s overall meaning.

-Form, how a poem is constructed, is another important aspect of poetry and it’s essential to have a good knowledge of this.
+Form, how a poem is constructed, is another crucial aspect of poetry and it’s vital to have a good knowledge of this.

 Other aspects of form/structure to consider are the poet’s use of repetition, both of words/phrases and specific images or ideas.

 When asked to give your opinion on a poem, it’s essential to think about the ideas in it, what the poet is attempting to convey and what is happening throughout.

 What is the poem’s tone, type of language used, and general mood?
 What are your opinions and attitudes to the poem?
 What evidence can you use to support these?

 To support your statements, analysis and opinions, it’s essential that you use relevant quotations.
 These should illustrate your points and arguments and are key to exam success.